• E-mail: support@primalharvest.com

 If you have been eating more carbohydrates and sugary processed foods, a good rule of thumb is to increase your exercise and water intake.
 That said, there are other things you can do to lower your blood sugar levels and stay balanced.
 Let’s get into them!

-Go low-carb, low sugar
+Go low-carb, low-sugar

 Have you ever counted calories?
 You can do the same thing with your carbohydrates.
 Keeping a food journal or using a carb-counting app may be beneficial if this is a new concept for you.
+You don't need to eliminate carbs entirely - in fact, some studies suggest doing so might do more harm than good.

 Most of our sugar intake comes from processed foods like candy, chips, cookies, and sodas.
 These foods have zero nutritional value and cause an almost immediate spike in blood sugar.